Mike Moustakas Player Props: Rockies vs. Cardinals

 Mike Moustakas At The Plate

-- Moustakas is batting .167 with a home run and six walks.
+- Moustakas has a double, a home run and seven walks while batting .188.

-- Moustakas has had a hit in a game twice this year, in six games played, but it was a single hit each time.
+- In three of seven games this year, Moustakas got a hit, but only one each time.

+- He has gone deep in one of seven games, and in 4.3% of his plate appearances.

 - Moustakas has driven in a run in two games this season, with multiple runs batted in once.

-- He has scored in four games this season (66.7%), but has had no multi-run games.
+- He has scored in five games this season (71.4%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.